voyanceleadership/enneagram-assessment/data/types/type6.md

 - You don’t value loyalty or trust as highly in your relationships.
 - You’re generally calm and unbothered by uncertainty.

 [Healthy Level of Development]
-- Loyal, courageous, and supportive, Sixes build trust and foster a sense of safety in their relationships and communities.
+- Courageous:
+  At their healthiest, Sixes transform their awareness of danger into true courage.
+They face challenges directly, drawing strength from their support systems while maintaining their independence.
+- Loyal:
+  Their commitment to others becomes a source of mutual strength.
+They build genuine trust and cooperation without sacrificing their own judgment or autonomy.
+- Discerning:
+  Their natural skepticism evolves into wise discernment.
+They can assess situations clearly while remaining open to possibilities, finding balance between caution and trust.

 [Average Level of Development]
-- Thoughtful and responsible, but prone to overthinking and anxiety.
-- Seek reassurance and avoid taking risks without adequate preparation.
+- Vigilant:
+  Their awareness of potential problems becomes heightened anxiety.
+They may constantly scan for threats, struggling to distinguish between reasonable and unreasonable fears.
+- Defensive:
+  They become increasingly protective of themselves and their allies.
+While their loyalty remains strong, they may react defensively to perceived challenges or criticism.
+- Doubt-Ridden:
+  Their questioning nature turns to persistent doubt.
+They may struggle with decision-making, second-guessing themselves and seeking excessive reassurance from others.

 [Unhealthy Level of Development]
-- Overwhelmed by fear and mistrust, Sixes become overly suspicious, controlling, or dependent.
-- Struggle to make decisions and over-rely on external validation.
+- Paranoid:
+  Their vigilance deteriorates into paranoid thinking.
+They may see threats everywhere, unable to trust anyone or anything, including their own judgment.
+- Reactive:
+  Their defensiveness becomes aggressive reactivity.
+They may lash out at perceived threats, alternating between fight and flight responses.
+- Self-Defeating:
+  Their fears become self-fulfilling prophecies.
+They may create the very scenarios they fear most through their defensive or aggressive reactions.

 [Common Misconceptions About This Type]
 1. **All Sixes are great planners or highly responsible.**